In the previous chapter, we explained how to control the execution of specific processes based on conditions using if statements.

 }

-You can also use blocks (compound statements) in if~else statements by writing them in the following way.
+Furthermore, you can use blocks (compound statements) in if-else statements by writing in the following manner.

 #include <stdio.h>